-KiCad is an EDA software suite for the creation of professional schematics and printed circuit boards up to 32 copper layers.
+KiCad is an EDA software suite for the creation of professional schematics and printed circuit boards up to 32 copper layers with additional technical layers.
 KiCad runs on Windows, Linux and Apple OS X and is released under the open-source GNU GPL v2 free of charge.

 With KiCad you can create schematic diagrams and printed circuit board up to 32 copper layers.
 KiCad comes with a rich set of libraries with 3D models as well.

 KiCad is a mature EDA software tool under active development by a team of developers and a vibrant user group.
 KiCad team counts three main developers and a dozen of regular contributors.

 KiCad includes a project manager and four main independent software tools:

 The KiCad project was started by Jean-Pierre Charras, a researcher in the field of electrical engineering at GIPSA-LAB and a teacher in IUT de Saint Martin d'Hères in France.

 KiCad is under heavy development.
 Below you can have an idea of the size of KiCad in both lines of code and equivalent estimated value in US$.
 Source: ohloh.net